 - 1. Advertise for the position.
 Career & Employment Services allows departments to post work study positions on Career Connections. - 2.
-Schedule and conduct interviews. - 3.
-Call HR so HR can conduct a background check on the student prior to hire. - 4.
+Schedule and conduct interviews.

+- 3. Contact HR with the student's full name and DOB so HR can conduct a background check prior to hire. - 4.
 Make offer to candidate. - 5.
-On or before the first day of employment, the work study employee must go to Payroll to complete documents.
+On or before the first day of employment, the work study employee must go to HR to complete new hire paperwork.
 They need to bring appropriate I-9 documentation to verify their eligibility to work (Driver's license & SS card works great) within three days of their first day of employment.